Cople Lower School telephone: 01234 838827

 In 1994 the school celebrated its 125th year with a week of celebrations including a Victorian Open Morning, a Foundation Ceremony with the, then, present Marquis of Tavistock (the Duke of Bedford’s son) attending, an environmental garden, a village Music Hall and A Family Church Service.
 An excellent historical book which chronicles the school’s life was produced by the, then, Headteacher for the 125th anniversary.
 Some copies of this book and commemorative mugs may still be available, contact The Headteacher, Cople Lower School, Willington Road, Cople, Bedford MK44 3TH, England.

-Cople Lower School is now in federation with Willington Lower School in order to best develop strong and sustainable Primary education for both villages.
+Cople Lower School is now in federation with Willington Lower School in order to best develop strong and sustainable primary education for both villages.
+Their new name is Sheerhatch Primary School

 The local pre-school to Cople based in Willington.
 For further information please see the Willingtots Pre-school own web site